Classic EM Tutorial, Part I

 |

-| This "classic" tutorial
+This tutorial teaches some

-teaches some basic map editing skills and how to perform a fast
+basic map editing skills and how to perform a fast

 rigid-body

-docking of structures to single molecule density maps that
+docking of structures to density maps that

 were

-described here.
-The results can be compared to solutions distributed
+results can be compared to solutions distributed

 with the tutorial